Skip to content

 print(workflow_response)

-When you submit a request, OPAQUE runs your input through the full agentic workflow—from Start to End—and returns a structured response based on the final connected node(s).
+When you submit a request, OPAQUE runs your input through the full workflow—from Start to End—and returns a structured response based on the final connected node(s).
 In most cases, that means getting a model-generated output or decision.

-For example, if the last node before the end node is a language model, your response might look like:
+For example, if the last node before the End node is a language model, your response might look like:

 This response is returned as a dictionary and printed to your terminal when using the example script.

 You can reuse this same pattern to trigger any approved workflow you've built.
-Just update the UUID and adjust your input payload to match the schema expected by the Start node and its connected agents.
+Just update the UUID and adjust your input payload to match the schema expected by the Start node and its connected nodes.

 workflow_response = workflow_service.submit(